saaniaki/eloki/README.md

 The purpose of `ElementHDRP` implementations is to provide a random value out of a big pool of valid values read and loaded from the hard disk.

-Any subclass of `ElementHDRP<T>` automatically loads the files indicatted by the `@AsHardDiskResourceReader` and starts to read them line by line.
+Any subclass of `ElementHDRP<T>` automatically loads the files indicated by the `@AsHardDiskResourceReader` and starts to read them line by line.
 While doing so, it will convert them to type `T` using the implementation of `abstract T toElement(String line)` method.
-All values read from all files indicatted by `@AsHardDiskResourceReader` would be stored in a `List<T>` and a random element will be provided by calling `T provideRandomElement()`.
+All values read from all files indicated by `@AsHardDiskResourceReader` would be stored in a `List<T>` and a random element will be provided by calling `T provideRandomElement()`.

 2. `SelectiveCollectionHDRP<K, T extends Collection<M>, M>`

 The purpose of `SelectiveCollectionHDRP` implementations is to provide a random value out of a big buckets of valid values read and loaded from the hard disk.
 Each bucket is associated with a specific key of type `K` to make the `Client` able to pick values more thoughtfully.

 > Ex.
 The `MouseRecordingProvider` class provides a previously recorded mouse movement to the `Client` to replicate. `MouseRecordingProvider` is a `SelectiveCollectionHDRP` and this allows the `Client` to **randomly** pick a mouse movement recording based on the path which it is targeting at the moment.
-Therefore, the very fist line indicates on which paths of the victim website, the attacker weants to use the loaded mouse movement recording.
+Therefore, the very fist line indicates on which paths of the victim website, the attacker wants to use the loaded mouse movement recording.

-Any subclass of `SelectiveCollectionHDRP<K, T extends Collection<M>, M>` automatically loads the files indicatted by the `@AsHardDiskResourceReader`.
+Any subclass of `SelectiveCollectionHDRP<K, T extends Collection<M>, M>` automatically loads the files indicated by the `@AsHardDiskResourceReader`.
 After loading a file, `SelectiveCollectionHDRP` would first look for the very first line and looks for the `keys=` keyword.

 > **IMPORTANT**: The very first line of files loaded by `SelectiveCollectionHDRP` must have the format of `keys=<key1>,<key2>` where the indicated keys are the bucket keys.

-*The very fist line indicates that based on which keys vlues, the attacker weants to use the loaded file.* The implementation of `abstract List<K> extractKeys(String lineValue)` is the logic of how keys should be extracted from the fist line.
+*The very fist line indicates that based on which keys values, the attacker wants to use the loaded file.* The implementation of `abstract List<K> extractKeys(String lineValue)` is the logic of how keys should be extracted from the fist line.

 Next, `SelectiveCollectionHDRP` starts to read the loaded file line by line and converts each line to type `M` using the implementation of `abstract M toElement(String line)` method.
 All values read from the currently loaded file be stored in an instance of type `T extends Collection<M>`.
-The implementation class should provide a `Collection`'s implementation instance (ex. `ArrayList`) which would be used to pack all the values of each file; `T instantiateElementCollection()` is in charge to instnatiate the collection object.
+The implementation class should provide a `Collection`'s implementation instance (ex. `ArrayList`) which would be used to pack all the values of each file; `T instantiateElementCollection()` is in charge to instantiate the collection object.

-This means each file will be converted to a collention instance oif type `T`.
-Finally, all the created collection instances will be grouped together as a list `List<T>` and tagged with a key of type `K`. `SelectiveCollectionHDRP` internally uses a `Map<K, List<T>>` to map a key to a collection of values retrived from a single file.
+This means each file will be converted to a collection instance oif type `T`.
+Finally, all the created collection instances will be grouped together as a list `List<T>` and tagged with a key of type `K`. `SelectiveCollectionHDRP` internally uses a `Map<K, List<T>>` to map a key to a collection of values retrieved from a single file.

 Now by calling `T provideRandomElement(K key)`, a randomly selected collection of values of type `M` from the bucket `K` will be provided to the caller.